-Segment assets and liabilities comprise operating assets and liabilities, being the majority of the statement of financial position, but exclude items such as taxation and intangible assets.
+Segment assets and liabilities comprise operating assets and liabilities, being the majority of the statement of financial position.
 Securities and cash placements are normally held within the Treasury unit within the Administration segment.

 The Bank's operations are located solely in Jamaica.